xVoid879/1.20-pre5-Loot-Drops/README.md

 - [Fragrant Result](https://github.com/FragrantResult186) for providing tree logic.
 - [PseudoGravity](https://github.com/pseudogravity) for finding a solution to a dumb mistake I made in my CUDA kernel searching for back-to-back flints.
 Also for exploring a potential optimization involving seeds with similar xoroshiro initializations.
 (Statistical Research)
 - [DuncanRuns](https://github.com/DuncanRuns) for creating a [library](https://github.com/duncanruns/miltsu) in Java simulating many things, including blaze and wither loot drops.
-- (pseudogravity, ect adding more soon, gonna get all the code up in this repo first)